rcalixte/wayland-book/src/surfaces-in-depth/lifecycle.md

 when it's first created.
-The *pending* state is negotiated over the course of any number of requests from clients and events from the server, and when both sides agree that it represents a consistent surface state, the surface is *committed* - and the pending state is *applied* to the current state of the surface.
+The *pending* state is negotiated over the course of any number of requests from clients and events from the server, and when both sides agree that it represents a consistent surface state, the surface is *committed* &mdash; and the pending state is *applied* to the current state of the surface.
 Until this time, the compositor will continue to render the last consistent state; once committed, will use the new state from the next frame forward.